 Sail in May, September, or October instead of peak summer or winter holidays.
 Shoulder seasons offer lower fares, milder weather in many destinations, and a more mature crowd.

 Alaska in May or September, the Mediterranean in spring/fall, or the Caribbean in late fall delivers excellent value with fewer families onboard.
 You’ll still get full onboard programming and comfortable service.
+One of my best experiences was a May cruise to Alaska.
+Ultimate First-Time Alaska Cruise Guide 2026: Read This Before Booking!

 Score Last-Minute Deals Without Stress